The personal statement – 4,000 characters to make your case

 - Do you have any experience relevant to your chosen degree subject?

-- If you have work experience, what skills have you developed and how will these skills help you to complete your course?
+- If you have work experience, what skills have you developed and how will these skills help you to complete the course?

 - What skills/personal qualities has your part-time job or voluntary work given you?